Belarus: Post-war

-After the war, Belarus was among the 51 founding member states of the United Nations Charter and as such it was allowed an additional vote at the UN, on top of the Soviet Union's vote.
-Vigorous postwar reconstruction promptly followed the end of the war and the Byelorussian SSR became a major center of manufacturing in the western USSR, creating jobs and attracting ethnic Russians.
 The borders of the Byelorussian SSR and Poland were redrawn, in accord with the 1919-proposed Curzon Line.
+Byelorus gained territory to the west: the formerly Polish Kresy.

 Joseph Stalin implemented a policy of Sovietization to isolate the Byelorussian SSR from Western influences.
 This policy involved sending Russians from various parts of the Soviet Union and placing them in key positions in the Byelorussian SSR government.
-After Stalin's death in 1953, Nikita Khrushchev continued his predecessor's cultural hegemony program, stating, "The sooner we all start speaking Russian, the faster we shall build communism."
+After Stalin died in 1953, Nikita Khrushchev continued his predecessor's cultural hegemony program, stating, "The sooner we all start speaking Russian, the faster we shall build communism."

-Soviet Belarusian communist politician Andrei Gromyko, who served as Soviet foreign minister (1957–1985) and as Chairman of the Presidium of the Supreme Soviet (1985–1988), was responsible for many top decisions on Soviet foreign policy until he was replaced by Eduard Shevardnadze.
+Between Stalin's death in 1953 and 1980, Belarusian politics was dominated by former members of the Soviet partisans, including First Secretaries Kirill Mazurov and Pyotr Masherov.
+Mazurov and Masherov oversaw Belarus's rapid industrialisation and transformation from one of the Soviet Union's poorest republics into one of its richest.
 In 1986, the Byelorussian SSR was contaminated with most (70%) of the nuclear fallout from the explosion at the Chernobyl power plant located 16 km beyond the border in the neighboring Ukrainian SSR.

 By the late 1980s, political liberalization led to a national revival, with the Belarusian Popular Front becoming a major pro-independence force.

 Independence

 In March 1990, elections for seats in the Supreme Soviet of the Byelorussian SSR took place.
 Though the opposition candidates, mostly associated with the pro-independence Belarusian Popular Front, took only 10% of the seats, Belarus declared itself sovereign on 27 July 1990 by issuing the Declaration of State Sovereignty of the Belarusian Soviet Socialist Republic.

-Mass protests erupted in April 1991 and became known as the 1991 Belarusian strikes.
-With the support of the Communist Party, the country's name was changed to the Republic of Belarus on 25 August 1991.
-Stanislau Shushkevich, the chairman of the Supreme Soviet of Belarus, met with Boris Yeltsin of Russia and Leonid Kravchuk of Ukraine on 8 December 1991 in Białowieża Forest to formally declare the dissolution of the Soviet Union and the formation of the Commonwealth of Independent States.
+Wide-scale strikes erupted in April 1991.
+With the support of the Communist Party of Byelorussia, the country's name was changed to the Republic of Belarus on 25 August 1991.
+Stanislav Shushkevich, the chairman of the Supreme Soviet of Belarus, met with Boris Yeltsin of Russia and Leonid Kravchuk of Ukraine on 8 December 1991 in Białowieża Forest to formally declare the dissolution of the Soviet Union and the formation of the Commonwealth of Independent States.

+In January 1992, the Belarusian Popular Front campaigned for early elections later in the year, two years before they were scheduled.
+By May of that year, about 383,000 signatures had been collected for a petition to hold the referendum, which was 23,000 more than legally required to be put to a referendum at the time.
+Despite this, the meeting of the Supreme Council of the Republic of Belarus to ultimately decide the date for the referendum was delayed by six months.
+However, with no evidence to suggest such, the Supreme Council rejected the petition on the grounds of massive irregularities.
+Elections for the Supreme Council were set for March 1994.
+A new law on parliamentary elections failed to pass by 1993.
+Disputes over the referendum were accredited to the largely conservative Party of Belarusian Communists, which controlled the Supreme Council at the time and was largely opposed to political and economic reform, with allegations that some of the deputies opposed Belarusian independence.